-Property Owner Occupation Relationship to Property Hugh Cameron An early settler John Cameron An early settler This areas of oursers were Thomas B. Gough Unknown at this time This group of owners were either farmers, loggers, or land speculators William Cooper Unknown at this time Joseph Stump Unknown at this time Rowland Burr Flour mill, saw mill & textile mill owner, credited with being the founder of Woodbridge John Gamble Unknown at this time John Abell Entrepreneur, & Manufacturer Owner of Abell Agricultural Works These owners used the land for business purposes. and Christiana Abell Widow likely did not build this modest Henry Abell Unmarried Man house as they were fairly well off.
-The Toronto Suburban Railway Bought a portion of the land to the south Charles James Agar Accountant - Trustee Arthur George Banks Leather worker Title search shows it is probabl the house was built by Banks James McEachern Winnie McEachern Maintenance Mechanic Married Woman Owner lived in the house, 1974 survey shows no addition John Campbell Terry Campbell Truck Driver Married Woman Either of these two owners could have built the addition, Francis Donald McLean Catharine McLean Unknown Unknown as indicated by the selling price George Issa Abdullah Lourice Abdullah Unknown Unknown Owners lived in the house George Ayyad Anna Ayyad 1557901 Ontario Ltd Foreclosure Nagin Rahmani Yama Lodin Present owners
+Property Owner Occupation Relationship to Property Hugh Cameron An early settler John Cameron An early settler This group of owners were Thomas B. Gough Unknown at this time This group of owners were either farmers, loggers, or land speculators William Cooper Unknown at this time Joseph Stump Unknown at this time Rowland Burr Flour mill, saw mill & textile mill owner, credited with being the founder of Woodbridge John Gamble Unknown at this time John Abell Entrepreneur, & Manufacturer Owner of Abell Agricultural Works These owners used the land for business purposes. and Christiana Abell Widow likely did not build this modest house as they were fairly well Henry Abell Unmarried Man off.
+The Toronto Suburban Railway Bought a portion of the land to the south Charles James Agar Accountant - Trustee Arthur George Banks Leather worker Title search shows it is probabl the house was built by Banks James McEachern Winnie McEachern Maintenance Mechanic Married Woman Owner lived in the house, 1974 survey shows no addition John Campbell Terry Campbell Truck Driver Married Woman Either of these two owners could have built the addition, Francis Donald McLean Catharine McLean Unknown Unknown as indicated by the selling price George Issa Abdullah Lourice Abdullah Unknown Unknown Owners lived in the house eorge Ayyad Unknown nna Ayyad Unknown Owners lived in the house 1557901 Ontario Ltd Foreclosure - Nagin Rahmani Yama Lodin Present owners